rafay99-epic/Astro-Portfolio-Blog/src/content/blog/Exploring-React-A-Full-Stack-Developers-Perspective.md

 ---
-title: 'Exploring React: A Full-Stack Developer''s Perspective'
+title: "Exploring React: A Full-Stack Developer's Perspective"
-description: 'My Journey on Learning React in a Project '
+description: "My Journey on Learning React in a Project "
 pubDate: 2024-08-30T19:00:00.000Z
 heroImage: /Exploring React A Full-Stack Developer's Perspective (2).png
+draft: false
 ---

 If you don't know, I'm a full-stack developer who develops Android and web apps for different clients.
 I wanted to explore more skill sets, so I started learning React.
 Now, if you're unfamiliar with React, you must be living under a rock because it's the biggest and most popular web framework for developing frontend applications.
 With multiple backend support, you can create a good-looking UI using React with a great developer experience, and it's all done with JavaScript.
 What could go wrong, right!?